markwigmans/oracle-dual-json/readme.md

 To improve performance loading, processing of data is done in parallel.
 In some higher load tests (100.000 races and higher) I noticed that performance was improved.
 A further investigation is needed to make this claim more concrete.

+UUIDv7 is used in the database as unique key.
+It is specifically designed to be used in a database context and should perform better than UUIDv4 (Hibernate default).

 ### JMS Listeners
 Spring Boot uses **@JmsListener** to read from topics and queues.
 However, the concurrency setting appears to have different behavior.
 For queues if behaves as expected, more readers from the same queue.